The Fujiwhara Effect – What Happens When Two Hurricanes Meet

 - Tropical cyclones of equal size and strength collide and get diverted.

-- Tropical cyclones with big differences in size collide, and one gets absorbed.
+- Tropical cyclones with substantial differences in size collide, and one gets absorbed.

-It will quickly become clear how these three different outcomes can occur when we look at each one in more detail:
+It will become much clearer how these three different outcomes can occur when we look at each one in more detail:

 2) Tropical Cyclones Of Equal Size & Strength, Collide And Get Diverted

-Although tropical cyclones of the same size, which are subjected to the same Fujiwhara Effect, often result in the merging and formation of a single cyclonic storm, this is not always the case.
+Although tropical cyclones of the same size that are subjected to the Fujiwhara Effect often result in the merging and formation of a single cyclonic storm, this is not always the case.

 Sometimes, these storms rotate and attract each other for a certain period before being deflected and shooting off in different directions.
 The significance of this result is that another storm system can dramatically change the projected path of a tropical cyclone.